FY 2019 Outcomes and Data

 How Well Did We Do It?

-93% of clients responded that they received the services they needed.
+91% of people responded that they received the services they needed.

-96% of clients responded that staff treated them with respect.
+96% of people responded that staff treated them with respect.

-81% of clients served by Community Support Programs were consistently seen within one week of discharge from a psychiatric hospital.
+80% of people served by Community Support Programs were consistently seen within one week of discharge from a psychiatric hospital, 54% were seen the same day.

 100% of our agencies with mental health programs provide co-occurring services to people struggling with mental health and substance use disorders.